mmaia/java-executors/README.md

 # java-executors

-Project with notes and code studying java executors - java 8 with focus on Spring implementation.
+Project with notes and code studying java executors - java 8

-The Spring AsyncTaskExecutor
+Planning to also add Spring implementation samples like the Spring AsyncTaskExecutor

 ## relevant references